Please feel free to comment on my review.

 Billie Piper delivers a lovely and strong performance as Rose Tyler in this episode.
 Rose goes through an emotional journey in meeting her father, seeing her parents argue and seeing herself as a baby.

 Rose was told stories about her dad by her mum and it was interesting when she goes back in time to meet him.
-She finds he is not what she expected him to be and didn’t get on well with her mum.
+She finds he isn’t what she expected him to be and he didn’t get on well with her mum.

-The argument scenes with the Doctor and Rose are pretty intense, concerning saving Pete’s life and changing history.
+The argument scenes with the Doctor and Rose are pretty intense as they concern saving Pete’s life and changing history.
 It was touching when the Doctor and Rose apologised to each other in the church.

-I like the scene where the Doctor reassures the couple getting married at the church that he’ll try to save them.
+I liked the scene where the Doctor reassured the couple getting married at the church that he’ll try to save them.
 It was a nice little moment that demonstrates the Doctor’s compassion and love for life.

 Shaun Dingwall guest stars as Pete Tyler, Rose’s dad.
-I really liked it when Pete meets Rose and discovers that she is his grown-up daughter.
-He doesn’t know at first but soon gradually works it out.
+I really liked it when Pete meets Rose and he soon discovers that she’s his grown-up daughter.
+He doesn’t know it at first but he gradually works it out.

 Camille Coduri returns as Jackie Tyler, Rose’s mum.
-It was interesting to see how Jackie told her daughter Rose as a girl about her dad and how she and Pete did not get on with each other in 1987.
+It was interesting to see how Jackie told her daughter Rose as a girl about her dad and how she and Pete didn’t get on with each other in 1987.